“The ugliest 5 series ever. The most unreliable 5 series ever. You should buy a Japanese car instead.”

 The reliability?
 Well, the reliability is questionable.
 And if you are not familiar with fixing your own car, or if you don’t have an independent specialist near you, or if you don’t want to spend extra money for some of the things which will break, then yes you should choose a Japanese car instead.
 But I have to add that believe it or not, a high mileage 5 series is not like a loch-ness monster, you know everybody heard about it but almost nobody have seen it.
 There are plenty of high mileage 5 series BMWs, so reaching 400 000 or 500 000 km with this car and with a little bit of preventive maintenance is not impossible at all.

 The interior of this BMW is, well, controversial.
 But the sound insulation is good, the optional front comfort seats are exceptionally comfortable and it has good ergonomics-except maybe the first generation slower iDrive system.
 On the other side, problems with the peeling plastic on the steering wheel, on the center console, door handles or on the power windows switch can occur – but mostly on the before facelift cars which are used in hot climate areas.
-There are also some complaints about creaking or rattling noises from the sunroof, dashboard or doors, so if you are bothered with these noises then choose a later model, since the interior build quality improved in the facelifted versions.
+There are also some complaints about creaking or rattling noises from the sunroof, dashboard or doors, so if you are bothered with these noises then choose rather the later model, since the interior build quality improved in the facelifted versions.

 Body, paintjob, rust protection